-Listen to an orchestra in your armchair, or lose yourself in a photography exhibition from your kitchen table.
-Belfast’s event venues, museums and galleries have moved much of their content online, so you can explore a huge range of local art and culture from the comfort of your own home.
+Listen to an orchestra in your armchair, or lose yourself in an historic art collection from your kitchen table.
+Belfast’s museums, galleries and events venues have moved much of their content online, so you can explore a huge range of local art and culture from the comfort of your own home.
 We’ve rounded up some of the top online cultural experiences to bring Belfast’s vibrant arts scene to you.

 NMNI's Online Exhibitions

 National Musuems Northern Ireland have a full suite of digitised collections on their website!
 Browse museum collections online, read curators’ blogs and collections stories and visit NMNI’s YouTube channel for fascinating interviews and videos about their artefacts.

 Imagine Festival 2021

 Join Imagine Festival in imagining a better future as part of a unique festival devoted to politics, culture and ideas.
 The festival offers up an eclectic week of talks, workshops, theatre, comedy, music, exhibitions, film and tours on themes such as climate change, the impact of the pandemic, partition and legacy issues, democratic innovation, and the anniversary of the foundation of Northern Ireland.

 Ulster Orchestra: Let’s Play at Home

 Enjoy the sounds of the Ulster Orchestra in your living room with a huge collection of #UOLetsPlayatHome videos on their YouTube channel.
 Watch the orchestra members perform live-streamed recitals, solo pieces and split-screen chamber ensembles from their home to yours.